rileyschenck/website/_posts/2023-07-07-Tucker-GPT.md

 7. Tweak your prompts for Chat-GPT (prompt engineering)

 ### 1. Scrape the transcripts from the web
-Edit: I originally scraped these transcripts for a class project on March 16, 2023 before Carlson's Fox News show was canceled.
-This code no longer works since Fox News has removed the following page that included links to all of Carlson's available monologues and transcripts: [https://www.foxnews.com/category/shows/tucker-carlson-tonight/transcript](https://www.foxnews.com/category/shows/tucker-carlson-tonight/transcript)
+Edit: This code no longer works since Fox News has removed the following page that included links to all of Carlson's available monologues and transcripts: [https://www.foxnews.com/category/shows/tucker-carlson-tonight/transcript](https://www.foxnews.com/category/shows/tucker-carlson-tonight/transcript)

  The transcripts contain the context that will ultimately be fed to Chat-GPT.
 Comments explain how I scraped the monologues from Fox's website: